Fundamentals of Employment Law: Solid Foundations for Practitioners

 This professional course explores foundational concepts & practices in employment law for practitioners to provide sound advice and avoid litigation.

-While employment law is often complex and dynamic, many issues derive from foundational concepts and practices.
-This course revisits these foundational concepts and practices to help practitioners recognize and master them to provide sound advice and avoid litigation.
+Employment law is complex and dynamic, and many issues derive from foundational concepts and practices.
+This course revisits these foundational concepts and practices to help practitioners recognize and master employment law in order to provide sound advice and avoid litigation.

 Program Details